artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw1/homework1.md

 You may submit as many times as you would like before the deadline, but only the last submission will be saved.

-You are strongly encouraged to follow the Python style guidelines set forth in PEP 8, which was written in part by the creator of Python.
+You are strongly encouraged to follow the Python style guidelines set forth in [PEP 8](http://www.python.org/dev/peps/pep-0008/), which was written in part by the creator of Python.
 However, your code will not be graded for style.

-You will submit your assignment via Gradescope.
-We'll post instructions on Piazza.
+Once you have completed the assignment, you should submit your file on [Gradescope]({{page.submission_link}}).

+You may submit as many times as you would like before the deadline, but only the last submission will be saved.

 ## 1. Python Concepts - Study Questions **[0 points]**